c-hloehuang/c-hloehuang/README.md

 👋 Hi, I’m Chloe!
-I'm currently a second year student at the University of Waterloo studying Management Engineering
+I'm currently a third year student at the University of Waterloo studying Management Engineering